Wanna hear what I did this weekend?

 - Remove the cardamom seeds from the pods.

 - Mix cardamom seeds, peppercorns, chili flakes and coarse salt.
 Crush with a mortar and pestle.

 - Heat half the oil in a large pan over low heat, add garlic, turmeric and cardamom mix.

 - Cook and stir for 30 seconds, or until the ingredients release their flavor.

-- Add the onions and cook and stir until the onions turn transparent.
+- Add the onions and cook and stir until the onions turn translucent.

 - Add potatoes, lentils, bay leaves and carrots.
 Cook and stir until it all well mixed.

 - Add half the vegetable stock, mix well.
 Cover and simmer until the liquid has evaporated (stir ever 3 minutes or so).

 - Add the remaining stock, cover and simmer (stirring frequently) until the carrots are cooked through.

 - Remove from the heat and mix with the arugula.
 Drizzle with the remaining oil.